Police: Hunt continues for armed teacher who kidnapped student

 "During the investigation, both the teacher and the student were instructed to have no contact.
 The student was transferred out of Cummins' class.
 At that time, there were no findings to substantiate suspension of the teacher.
 The suspension on February 6 was precipitated by insubordination by Mr. Cummins.
 There was a continuing investigation by the Maury County Sheriff's Office.
 Cummins' dismissal on March 14 was a result of the TBI's issuance of the alert," the paper quoted Doddridge as saying.

-The Tennessee Bureau of Investigation confirmed to CNN that Cummins was fired last week.
+The TBI confirmed to CNN that Cummins was fired last week.

 Dad 'not doing well'

-Whatley said that despite his Feburary 6 letter to Marczak, school officials did not do enough to keep Cummins away from Elizabeth and, at one point, placed Elizabeth in in-school suspension when they learned the two remained in contact.
+Whatley said that despite his February 6 letter to Marczak, school officials did not do enough to keep Cummins away from Elizabeth and, at one point, placed Elizabeth in in-school suspension when they learned the two remained in contact.

 Anthony Thomas was upset to learn Cummins was not only still pursuing a relationship with his daughter, but also still teaching, the attorney said.